mariamALLI/3-column-card-component/3-column-preview-card-component-main/README.md

 ```

 ### Continued development
-Will continue my development and perfect my skill on CSS GRID
+Will continue my development and perfect my skill on CSS GRID.

 ## Author